jyothilashmi/hmarkets-bdd-framework/README.md

 ## Overview

-This project is designed to automate form testing on the HMarkets website.
+This project is designed to automate form testing on the website.
 It uses Selenium WebDriver and CucumberJS to simulate real user actions and validate form functionality such as the Contact Us form, Demo Account registration, and Live Account pre-registration forms.

 ## Features